top of page

 The old chain driven auto pilot motor is getting removed and replaced with a new Raymarine.
 See below left.
 All the instruments were removed in the cockpit, as they were attached to the boat with painted plywood.
 After cutting out the plywood and re-fiber glassing the entire area, new holes will be drilled to replace the wind/depth/speed displays and add the STY7001+ Raymarine autopilot display.
 On the right is the new windlass circuit breaker, house batteries, generator starter battery and engine starter battery selector switch.

 After much deliberation we decided to get rid of the Monitor Windvane.
-Many cruisers swear by these self steering devices, however, we decided it would be more prudent to have the hard bottom dinghy stored on a dinghy davit system, than over the life raft.
+Many cruisers swear by these self-steering devices, however, we decided it would be more prudent to have the hard bottom dinghy stored on a dinghy davit system, than over the life raft.
 In addition, we purchased a new Raymarine Autopilot to steer us.
 Left photo the windvane, middle is the dinghy being stored over the life raft and to the right is the stainless steel, combination, dinghy davit and mizzen boom traveler.
 The davits are strong enough to hold the hard bottom dinghy, with the 15hp Yamaha engine left on.
 No hoisting the engine off the dinghy first and storing it and then hoisting the dinghy.
 We also had them build a bench seat in the back to add to our living space.

 -How many hours of power we have left at this rate of consumption.